-Hebrews 11:13 "These all died in faith, not having received the promises, but having seen them afar off... and embraced them, and confessed that they were strangers and pilgrims on the earth" The great patriarchs and matriarchs of Israel died believing that God's promises were waiting for them, through faith in Christ.
+Heb 11:13.
+"These all died in faith, not having received the promises, but having seen them afar off, . . . and embraced them, and confessed that they were strangers and pilgrims on the earth."
+The great patriarchs and matriarchs of Israel died believing that God's promises were waiting for them through their faith in Christ.

-Hebrews 11:14-16 "they seek a country... a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city" Seeking a "patris/country/fatherland" meant they were seeking for a heavenly city or kingdom.
+Heb 11:14-16. "they seek a country . . . a better country, that is, an heavenly: wherefore God is not ashamed to be called their God: for he hath prepared for them a city."
+Seeking a patris, "country, fatherland," in this context meant seeking a heavenly city or kingdom.

-Hebrews 11:17-19 "By faith Abraham, when God tested him, offered Isaac as a sacrifice . . . even though God had said to him, 'It is through Isaac that your offspring will be reckoned" (NIV) Abraham's promise was obtained with complete faith and trust sustained through his family's long suffering.
-His life's choices spoke of his faith.
-In the KJV, Isaac is introduced as "his only begotten son," to foreshadow Jesus.
-Interestingly, in the Book of Mormon, Jacob also gives this title to both Jesus and Isaac, "It was accounted unto Abraham in the wilderness to be obedient unto the commands of God in offering up his son Isaac, which is a similitude of God and his Only Begotten Son" (Jacob 4:5, italics added) In the case of Abraham, though, he fathered seven other sons, but only one through Sarah, his queen (Genesis 16:11; 25:1-2).
+Heb 11:17-18 (NIV).
+"By faith Abraham, when God tested him, offered Isaac as a sacrifice... even though God had said to him, 'It is through Isaac that your offspring will be reckoned."
+Abraham's promise was obtained with complete faith and trust sustained through his family's long suffering.
+His life's choices reflected his faith.
+In the KJV, Isaac is introduced as "his only begotten son" to foreshadow Jesus.
+Interestingly, in the Book of Mormon, Jacob also gives this title to both Jesus and Isaac: "It was accounted unto Abraham in the wilderness to be obedient unto the commands of God in offering up his son Isaac, which is a similitude of God and his Only Begotten Son" (Jac 4:5; emphasis added).
+In this case, though, Abraham fathered seven other sons but only one through Sarah (Gen 16:11; 25:1-2).

-Hebrews 11:20-21 "By faith Isaac blessed Jacob and Esau concerning the future . . .
-By faith Jacob . . . blessed each of Joseph's sons . . .
-By faith Joseph . . . spoke about the exodus" (BSB) Father's blessings are inspired through faith and love.
-Paul traces the line of the leading patriarchs through Joseph, not Ruben or Judah, or another of the older brothers.
-This is because Joseph was the first born of the queen wife (just as with Isaac).
-When Joseph was near dying, he instructed his posterity to bury his bones near his father, back in the promised land in Shechem (Genesis 50:25; Joshua 24:32).
+Heb 11:20-22 (BSB).
+"By faith Isaac blessed Jacob and Esau concerning the future....
+By faith Jacob ... blessed each of Joseph's sons....
+By faith Joseph ... spoke about the exodus."
+The Father's blessings are inspired through faith and love.
+Paul traces the line of the leading patriarchs through Joseph, not Ruben or Judah or another of the older brothers.
+This is because Joseph was the firstborn of the queen wife (just as was Isaac).
+When Joseph was near dying, he instructed his posterity to bury his bones near his father, back in the promised land in Shechem (Gen 50:25; Jos 24:32).